-Upon arrival at the train station in Venice, your local tour coordinator will bring you on board a personal water taxi to the water for a panoramic cruise, for our transfer from the train station to Rialto.
+Upon arrival at the train station in Venice, your local tour coordinator will bring you onboard a personal water taxi to the water for a panoramic cruise, for our transfer from the train station to Rialto.
 The beauty of Venice really shines through the rivers.
 The canals are more suitable for water taxis, and our boat enables us to move rapidly and easily without losing a smaller vessel’s intimacy.
-We cover portion of the Grand Canal on our exciting water taxi experience, gaining another view on this intriguing town.
+We cover a portion of the Grand Canal on our exciting water taxi experience, gaining another view of this intriguing town.

-We will start our discovery of Venice with a two-hour guided tour on foot: as you twist your way around the winding back streets, paved courtyards and tiny arched bridges, your specialist guide will delight you with stories from the colourful past of Venice.
-You will find out why the town was constructed on a lagoon, how it became an significant trading center.
+We will start our discovery of Venice with a two-hour guided tour on foot: as you twist your way around the winding back streets, paved courtyards, and tiny arched bridges, your specialist guide will delight you with stories from the colorful past of Venice.
+You will find out why the town was constructed on a lagoon, how it became a significant trading center.